How to Get Pre-Approved for a Mortgage in 2026

 How Does the Pre-Approval Process Work?

-Step 1: Submit your application.
-You can apply online at DirectLender.com, by phone, or in person.
+You can apply online through DirectLender.com, by phone, or in person.
 The application takes about 15 to 20 minutes and asks for your personal information, employment details, income, assets, and the type of property you want to buy.

-Step 2: Provide documentation.
 Upload or deliver the documents listed above.
-Digital uploads through our secure portal are the fastest method.
+Digital uploads through a secure portal are the fastest method.

 How Long Does Pre-Approval Take?

-With a direct lender like DirectLender.com, pre-approval can be completed in as little as a few hours if you have all your documents ready.
+With a direct lender, pre-approval can be completed in as little as a few hours if you have all your documents ready.
 The application itself takes 15 to 20 minutes.
 Document review and credit analysis typically take 1 to 3 business days.
-In many cases, we can provide a same-day pre-approval.

-If you are working with a mortgage broker, the process may take longer because the broker must submit your file to a wholesale lender for review, adding an extra layer of communication.
+If you are working with a mortgage broker, the process may take longer because the broker must submit your file to a wholesale lender for review.
+To understand the differences, see our direct lender vs mortgage broker comparison.

 Does Pre-Approval Affect Your Credit Score?

 Yes, pre-approval involves a hard credit inquiry, which may temporarily lower your credit score by 5 to 10 points.
-However, credit scoring models recognize that borrowers shop for mortgages, so multiple mortgage inquiries within a 14 to 45 day window (depending on the scoring model) count as a single inquiry.
+However, credit scoring models recognize that borrowers shop for mortgages, so multiple mortgage inquiries within a 14 to 45 day window count as a single inquiry.
 This means you can shop multiple lenders for the best rate without additional credit score impact, as long as you do it within a compressed timeframe.

 How Long Does a Pre-Approval Last?